brandur/sorg/content/articles/warehouse.md

----
++++
-hook: Data warehouses aren't just for the enterprise!
-Let's examine a few of their basic characteristics, and build some examples with Go/Ruby and Postgres.
+hook = "Data warehouses aren't just for the enterprise!
+Let's examine a few of their basic characteristics, and build some examples with Go/Ruby and Postgres." location = "San Francisco" published_at = 2014-09-05T16:25:04Z title = "The Humble Data Warehouse"
-location: San Francisco
-published_at: 2014-09-05T16:25:04Z
-title: The Humble Data Warehouse
----
++++

 Data warehouse.
 The term immediately brings heavy enterprise into mind, complete with business intelligence, heavy XML-based ETL instructions, and "N-dimensional" data processing technology like the [OLAP hypercube](http://en.wikipedia.org/wiki/OLAP_cube).